remotesynth/remotesynth.github.io/_posts/2014-09-15-boston-festival-indie-games.md

 title:  "Boston Festival of Indie Games 2014"
 date:   2014-09-16 09:00:00
 categories: general
+description: My favorite demos from this years Boston Festival of Indie Games.
+comments: true
 ---

 This past weekend I had the pleasure of attending the latest [Boston Festival of Indie Games](http://bostonfig.com) at MIT.
 This was the third year of the event and my second attending.
 This year, as last, I attended with my two boys (ages 8 and 12).
 Here are some thoughts on the event and some of the games that I, personally, found interesting.<!--more-->